-- Spills that are not cleaned up;
+- Spills that are not cleaned up

-- Tracked rain without rugs;
+- Tracked rain without rugs

-- Torn, damaged, or rolled carpets;
+- Torn, damaged, or rolled carpets

-- Broken or damaged tile floors;
+- Broken or damaged tile floors

-- Uneven floors;
+- Uneven floors

-- Stairs without adequate hazard warnings or other markings;
+- Stairs without adequate hazard warnings or other markings

-- Trip hazards, such as items in the walkway;
+- Trip hazards, such as items in the walkway

-- Missing or broken railings;
+- Missing or broken railings

-- Poor lighting; and
+- Poor lighting

-- Potholes and other defects in the asphalt or sidewalk.
+- Potholes and other defects in the asphalt or sidewalk

 Liability for Slip and Fall Injuries

 Under Texas premises liability laws, the liable party in a slip and fall accident is the person or company responsible for the maintenance of a property.
 In most cases, this is the property owner or the property occupier.
 Occasionally, there are multiple parties who may be liable.
-One of the first things we do when investigating one of these incidents is to identify all liable parties.
+One of the first things we do when investigating one of these incidents is identify all liable parties.

-Not all slip and fall injuries will qualify as a negligence accident.
+Not all slip and fall injuries will qualify as a negligence-based accident.
 We cannot hold the property owner or occupier responsible for your fall unless they ignored a known hazard.
 For example, if you are walking behind someone in a restaurant who drops a drink and you slip in it, it is unlikely you have a valid claim.
-However, if you walk by 10 minutes after the spill and slip in it, we can likely recover compensation for you.
+However, if you walk by 10 minutes after the spill and slip in it, we can likely recover damages for you.
 In a busy restaurant, it is unreasonable to think no host, server, or manager walked through the area and noticed the spill during this period.

 Proving Negligence and Liability in a Slip and Fall Case

-- There was an unreasonable hazard;
+- There was an unreasonable hazard.

-- The property owner knew or should have known about this hazard;
+- The property owner knew or should have known about this hazard.

-- They took no action to repair, remove, or warn you of the hazard;
+- They took no action to repair, remove, or warn you of the hazard.

-- The hazard caused your fall; and
+- The hazard caused your fall.

 - You suffered injuries and financial losses.